-At community level
+At community Level

 We train teachers, community health workers, nurses and traditional healers to identify people with visual impairments and to ensure that they receive adequate services.
-Disabled People's Organisations (DPOs) as well as Non-Governmental Organisations (NGOs) also have an important role to play to raise awareness within communities of the importance of eye health.
+Disabled people organisations (DPOs) as well as Non-Governmental Organisations (NGOs) also have an important role to play to raise awareness within communities on the importance of eye health.